Getting Your COVID-19 Vaccine

 What should I know about the current COVID-19 vaccines?

-There are three vaccines available, including vaccines from Pfizer, Moderna and Janssen (Johnson & Johnson).
-The Pfizer vaccine received full approval from the FDA on Aug.
-23. Moderna and Janssen (Johnson & Johnson) vaccines have received Emergency Use Authorization (EUA) from the FDA.
+There are three vaccines available, including vaccines from Pfizer, Moderna and Janssen (J&J).
+The Pfizer and Moderna vaccines have received full approval from the FDA.
+The Janssen (J&J) vaccine has received Emergency Use Authorization (EUA) from the FDA.